shafy/world/README.md

 # World Bug Report

 The world is a simulation.
-File bugs here.
+Report bugs [here](https://github.com/shafy/world/issues).

 ## What is this?